wjgroup/k8s-ingress-demo/haproxy-demo/README.md

-# Set up azure k8s service
+# Set up HAProxy on azure k8s cluster - failed!
 ## 1. Create aks in azure
 You can do this in azure portal